qitianshi/pheasant-wro2021/README.md

 We're Team Pheasant — Tianshi, Brian, and Stephanie from Hwa Chong Institution in Singapore; we participated in WRO 2021 through the Singapore National Robotics Competition, working over thousands of hours, writing over ten thousand lines of code, and making hundreds of hardware revisions.
-Sadly, due to the Covid-19 pandemic here, we were regrettably unable to join the rest of the international robotics community for WRO.
+Sadly, due to the Covid-19 pandemic here, we couldn't join the rest of the international robotics community for WRO.

 Instead, we're leaving this here to aid and inspire future generations of tinkerers from around the world.